AytekinYaliz/ylz.poc.client-ts/examples/js.md

     };
 }
 ```
-The function returned by createInc() does not lose its connection to startValue—the variable provides the function with state that persists across function calls:
+- The function returned by createInc() does not loose its connection to startValue—the variable provides the function with state that persists across function calls:
 ```
 > var inc = createInc(5);
 > inc(1)